Bun implements the

 Bun.password is a collection of utility functions for hashing and verifying passwords with various cryptographically secure algorithms.

-Bun.password.hash accepts a params object that lets you pick and configure the hashing algorithm.
+Bun.password.hash is a params object that selects and configures the hashing algorithm.

 bcrypt, the returned hash is encoded in Modular Crypt Format for compatibility with most existing bcrypt implementations; with argon2 the result is encoded in the newer PHC format.